metalvegetarianoprogresivo/prueba-repl/README.md

   <img alt="Group A positions" src="https://user-images.githubusercontent.com/7025727/72865982-662e5300-3c9f-11ea-9300-0d631b273a5e.png" width="300px">

-The results of a match appears on the right of the row:
+The sum of the scores in which a particular contestant participated it's shown to the right of the row:

   <img alt="scores" src="https://user-images.githubusercontent.com/7025727/72866392-b8bc3f00-3ca0-11ea-967e-abe14e9ebf05.png" width="200px">

 Both numbers represent the score at the end of the tournament, the black number is a minified & rounded version and the grey one is the score without any modification.
 The grey score is the one that we want and we will call it _final score_.

-The _final score_ can be calculated by getting the sum of all of scores of the matches in which a contestants participated.
+The _final score_ can be calculated by getting the sum of all scores of the matches in which a contestant participated.

 ## What you need to do...
 1. Design a data structure that can hold the results of all of the groups and matches with the score.
 1. Create a function that allows to report a result of a match (score).
-1. Create a function that given a contestant name it will return the position and the _final score_.
+1. Create a function that given a contestant name, returns the position and the _final score_ of that contestant.

 <br/>
 <br/>